Construction starts Aug 2021. Commissioning Dec 2021

 Find out more about the project in our fact sheets or send us an email.

-We hit another exciting milestone on this project in mid-June, knocking in the first of 570 piles at our solar farm site.
+We hit another exciting milestone on this project in mid-June, with our contractors knocking in the first of 570 piles at our solar farm site.

-Our 1,344 kW array (consisting of a massive 3,024 panels) will be mounted on these poles over the coming weeks in preparation for powering our hydrogen demonstration plant and contributing to Denham’s grid later in the year.
+Our 1,344 kW array will be mounted on these poles over the coming weeks in preparation for powering our hydrogen demonstration plant and contributing to Denham’s grid later in the year.

 On 3 June, we successfully completed the changeover to Denham’s temporary power station without causing any interruption to the town’s power supply.